-- Typically, within an hour of receiving property info, CFI responds to Borrower with proposed loan amount
+- Typically, within an hour of receiving property info, CFI responds to Borrower with a proposed loan amount

-- Assuming borrower is agreeable, appointment is set for Borrower to come to CFI office and sign loan documents which CFI will then prepare
+- Assuming borrower is agreeable, an appointment is set for Borrower to come to CFI office and sign loan documents which CFI will then prepare

 - CFI Orders a full title commitment for the property which is received before the loan is funded.